Can I get travel insurance with COPD?

 Answering these questions as accurately as possible enables us to find policies that are more relevant to your personal circumstances.

 A standard medical travel insurance policy for pre-existing medical conditions will usually include a number of benefits – from lost/stolen personal belongings (including medication) to cancellation.

 Essentially, cover limits vary from provider to provider, but overall – you’ll be able to claim up to the policy limits for things like emergency medical expenses, for instance.

-This type of thing is to be expected in a Chronic Obstructive Pulmonary Disease (COPD) travel insurance policy – given the nature of the condition and the average patient’s reliance on their medication.
+This type of thing is to be expected in a COPD travel insurance policy – given the nature of the condition and the average patient’s reliance on their medication.

 There are a small minority of COPD patients that may be putting themselves in some form of risk by flying.
 However, provided they can travel with supplementary oxygen, air travel is perfectly manageable for these patients too.

 As mentioned above – in most cases, it’s fine to fly with mild COPD.
 However, it’s also worth bearing in mind that COPD is the umbrella term for a number of different lung conditions that affect people in different ways.
 So, each case varies from person to person – and although the symptoms may be less mild, there is still a risk to consider.

 Checking with your doctor for advice about flying, however mild your condition, is still a reasonable precaution to consider.